 The Kootenay Mining District and area have historic silver production totalling 99.6 million ounces.
 The Kootenay Mining District is situated in the central part of the Kootenay Arc, a curving belt of complexly deformed Paleozoic rocks.
 The Coeur d'Alene silver district, Idaho, USA is situated in the southern part of the Kootenay Arc with a similar geological setting.
-The historic silver production is 1.2 billion ounces with ongoing silver production.
+The historic silver production there is 1.2 billion ounces with ongoing silver production.

 The first recorded silver-lead-zinc production in the Ainsworth camp was in 1889.
 The Ainsworth camp total historic silver production is 4,373,431 ounces of silver, 94,948,494 pounds of lead, and 16,732,265 pounds of zinc from 763,828 tons of ore to the end of 1964.
 The camp had over 50 mines.

 The geology of the Ainsworth silver camp consists of complexly deformed Paleozoic rocks of the Kootenay Arc.
 These older rocks have been intruded by Mesozoic and Cenozoic intrusive rocks.
 The older rocks range in age from Lower Cambrian to Upper Triassic.
 The older rocks are mica schists, limestones, homblende schists, quartzites and slates of the Lardeau, Milford, and Kaslo Formations, and the Slocan Group.
 The older rocks are metamorphosed, foliated and faulted in a north-south direction.
 The silver mineralization occurs in both older and younger rocks.
 The majority of the silver ore deposits occur in the older rocks.
 The younger intrusive rocks have silver ore deposits in the Nelson batholith.
 The silver mineralization in the area is related to Cretaceous Fry Creek and/or Eocene Coryell Intrusions.